Jai Sharma: Reception

 Holy Soap describe Jai's most memorable moment as: "Informing brother Nikhil that he now owned the factory, rather than their father."
 Kate White of Inside Soap labelled Jai a hypocrite when he became annoyed after Charity slept with Declan, despite his previous infidelity with Ella and Rachel, "Jai, you really do not have a leg to stand on when being furious at Charity and Declan's infidelity.
 1) You slept with Declan's wife first.
 2) You've also slept with Rachel.
 3) She's even had your bloody baby.
 'Hypocrite' doesn't begin to cover it!"
+In 2017, Laura-Jayne Tyler from the same magazine called Megan's custody battle with Jai a "snore-fest".
+In 2025, Chloe Timms from Inside Soap called Jai's new romance with Kerry Wyatt (Laura Norton) "sweet" but questioned what the chances of it surviving was.